 Australians visiting Europe are allowed to enter the Schengen Area (26 European countries who have abolished their borders for the purpose of free movement / travel) and travel freely without a visa for up to 90 days within a six month period.
 Many countries outside the Schengen Area (like Bulgaria, Croatia, Cyprus and Romania) also allow Australians to travel without a visa.
 Confirm your current visa requirement before you travel if unsure.

 Europe is a fabulous destination year round.
 The continent experiences 4 seasons, with summer offering the most perfect weather.
-Spring beings on March 1, and is the perfect time to travel for those looking to take advantage of cheaper prices and fewer crowds (Autumn starts on 1 September and is the same).
+Spring begins on March 1, and is the perfect time to travel for those looking to take advantage of cheaper prices and fewer crowds (Autumn starts on 1 September and is the same).
 Summer is peak season, where you will experience high prices and a high volume of tourism, beginning on 1 June.
 Winter begins 1 December, and while popular winter sports destinations will be busy, the rest of Europe remains much quieter.
 If travelling over Christmas, nearly every European city hosts a Christmas market, which are recognized as the best in the world.

 Countries in Europe are among the safest in the world.
 One of the biggest health risks concerns beach goers who should be cautious of protecting themselves from the sun.